 It’s worth mentioning that other seafood and fish served in Hakone are also fresh and of exceptional quality.
 Sourced from Sagami Bay and brought into Hakone via Odawara, seafood, sashimi, and sushi in Hakone are absolutely delicious.

 Famous for its healthiness, handmade tofu is a local delicacy in Hakone.
-Tofu is of course a huge part of the Japanese diet, and very versatile.
-Hakone tofu is made from local spring waters, making the tofu nutritious, with a delicate flavor.
+Tofu is, of course, a huge part of the Japanese diet and very versatile.
+Hakone tofu is made from local spring water, making the tofu nutritious while also featuring a delicate flavor.

-The restaurant Tamura Ginkatsutei is a famous traditional Japanese restaurant that brings the crowds for its delicious hand-crafted tofu and nostalgic architecture and atmosphere.
+Tamura Ginkatsutei is a famous traditional Japanese restaurant that attracts crowds with its delicious hand-crafted tofu and nostalgic architecture and atmosphere.
 The special dish here is made by boiling and deep-frying the tofu, a healthier alternative to the more common tonkatsu (crunchy deep-fried pork cutlet), which, for the record, Ginkatsutei also sells.

 A kind of smooth-textured tofu skin called yuba, a by-product of the tofu-making process, is another delicacy made from the clear waters of Hakone.